 If you offer professional services, an email invoice may be your only acceptable way to receive client payments.
 That’s because you can set a payment due date, add detailed product or service information, company-specific VAT and recipient details not otherwise available with a simple payment link.

 The good thing about payment links is the lack of need for the merchant to specify recipient and other details.
 You simply create the link with a specific amount, perhaps itemised with purchase details, and then the payer can follow through with the payment in their own time.

 Because there is no due date as with invoices, a payment link gives more freedom to ‘take it or leave it’, while invoices are a commitment to pay a bill.

 When it comes to ecommerce, more often than not, a payment link refers to a piece of code you can embed on a website in order to insert a ‘pay button’.
-This is a simple way to build an online store without a ready-made template.
+This is a simple way to create an online store without building a website from scratch.
 Clicking this pay link would lead the customer to the checkout page of the payment system where card details can be keyed in.